| Picture | Object

 even travelled from MIR to Salyut 6 and back before

 finally returning back to earth.
-The first

 audio file was recorded by Sven Grahn on March 15th